jrte/ribose/README.md

 The ribose model compiler and runtime are simple, compact (≾120K) and free from external dependencies.
 The ribose runtime transduces `byte*` streams simply and only because `byte` is the least common denominator for data representation in most networks and computing machines.
 Ginr compiles complex Unicode glyphs in ribose patterns to multiple UTF-8 byte transitions, so all ribose transductions are effected in the byte domain and only extracted features are decoded and widened to 16-bit Unicode code points.
 Binary data can be embedded with text (eg, **\`a\x00b\`**), using self-terminating binary patterns or prior length information, as long as they are distinguishable from other artifacts in the information stream.
 Raw binary encodings may be especially useful in domains, such as online gaming or realtime process control, that demand compact and efficient messaging protocols with relaxed readability requirements.
 Semantic effectors may also inject previously captured bytes or out-of-band signals, such as countdown termination, into the input stream to direct the course of transductions.
 ### _Example_
 A simple example, taken from the ribose transducer that reduces the serialized form of compiled ginr automata to construct ribose transducers: The input pattern `('INR' (digit+ tab):4 digit+ nl)` is extended to check for a specific tag and marshal 5 integer fields into an immutable `Header` value object.
-Fields are extracted to named values in raw `byte[]` arrays using the `clear`, `select` and `paste` effectors before the domain-specific `header` effector is finally invoked to decode and marshal them into a `Header` object.
+Fields are extracted in raw `byte[]` arrays using the `clear`, `select` and `paste` effectors before the domain-specific `header` effector is finally invoked to decode and marshal them into a `Header` object.
 ```
 # INR210	3	565	127	282